The Best Landscape Fabrics of 2023

 In vegetable and flower gardens, gardeners frequently move or change plants, and access to the soil is vital to the health of the garden.
 Landscape fabric laid across the entire area would make amending the soil very difficult, if not impossible.

 Instead, consider using it in the vegetable garden for weed suppression between rows.
-Soil that’s been covered with landscape fabric compacts over time as a result of the reduced earthworm population and poor aeration in these areas.
+Soil erosion can occur when it’s been covered with landscape fabric and compacts over time as a result of the reduced earthworm population and poor aeration in these areas.
 Landscape fabric is best used beneath walkways or in areas with permanent trees and shrubs or no future planting plans.

 Our Top Picks

-The right landscape fabric makes keeping weeds in check a lot easier.
-Here are a few to consider if you’ve decided a weed barrier is necessary for your landscape.
+The right weed barrier landscape fabric makes keeping weeds in check much easier.
+Here are a few to consider if you’ve decided a weed control barrier is necessary for your landscape.

 Best Overall